read

 Grass-with-fish

-As water temperatures continue to drop during the winter, forage fish begin to school up, both to conserve energy and also for better predator evasion, that is until the Cormorants arrive.
-Cormorants will hunt and feed as a flock to better corral and capture prey.
 This spells disaster for your forage species, as this collects a greater density of fish into a smaller area for the birds to pick off.
 Having habitat out in open water portions of your fishery will provide fish attractors during the growing season and complex cover that the fish can utilize to evade the Cormorant flocks more effectively.

-Protection from a Protected Species
+Protecting Your Fish from a Protected Species

 Protect Your Fish from Cormorant Predation Video